stardog-union/stardog-blog/content/posts/stardog-docs.md

 properties and relations, seamlessly whatever their ultimate origin or source.

 But Stardog will also store and manage documents, search documents, and process documents.
-This means you can directly upload your in-house content without any external tools.
+This means you can directly add your enterprise documents without any external tools.

 ### Search Documents

 Stardog's search system is a full-text index based on Lucene.
 When combined with document text extraction, this becomes a search index over your entire document corpus.
-Documents are instantly search able and queries can range over all your data available in, or through, the graph.
+Documents are instantly searchable and queries can range over all your data available in, or through, the graph.
 As an example, consider a database with product details.
 A query can locate products given a set of constraints.
-This query can be extended to search through documents mentioning this product.
-All in a single query.
+This query can be extended to search through documents mentioning this product...all in one query.

 Text content isn't the only content available.
 Stardog will also extract document metadata.
-This includes Exif metadata from JPEG files, embedded metadata Office documents, and standards based metadata such as XMP in PDF files.
-Asserted directly into the the graph, this allows querying over file formats, creation/modification dates, authors, keywords, titles and even f-stop and shutter speed in JPEG images.
+This includes Exif metadata from JPEG files, embedded metadata in Office documents, and standards-based metadata such as XMP in PDF files.
+Asserted explicit metadata directly into the graph allows querying over file formats, creation/modification dates, authors, keywords, titles and even f-stop and shutter speed in JPEG images.